 An acoustic piano is basically the traditional old-school piano that uses hammers and steel strings to produce sound.
 It is usually bulky in nature and enclosed by a wooden exterior.

-The digital piano, on the other hand, is a modern version of the acoustic piano designed to adapt and produce sounds similar to the acoustic version.
+Digital Pianos, on the other hand, is a modern version of the acoustic piano designed to adapt and produce sounds similar like an acoustic version.
 Its sounds are digitally produced.
-The portable version of the digital piano has a more compact and lightweight design.
+The portable version of the digital pianos has a more compact and lightweight design.

-There are many digital pianos today that can produce sounds similar to the traditional acoustic piano.
-The digital version also comes with more useful features such as Bluetooth connectivity and mobile apps.
+There are many digital pianos today that can produce sounds similar to the traditional acoustic pianos.
+The digital version also comes with more useful functionalities such as Bluetooth connectivity and mobile apps.

-It is important to consider the number of keys on a digital piano’s keyboard.
+This is something that is often overlooked.
+It is important to consider the number of keys on a digital pianos keyboard.
 The number of available keys affects the overall performance of the instrument and exactly what you can play.

 It’s also important to think about portability when shopping for a digital piano or keyboard.
 If you plan to use the piano at home and have enough space available, you can buy a heavy-weight model but if you plan to be traveling or commuting to and from your studio or music classes, then go for a lightweight portable keyboard.

-Most digital piano models available today are lighter and more compact than traditional acoustic pianos.
+Most digital pianos available today are lighter and more compact than traditional acoustic pianos.
 Some models can even be broken down into separate parts for storage or transportation.
 The issue of portability will largely depend on how and where you plan to use the digital keyboard.

-Thankfully, most digital pianos today come with extra features that make it quite easy to use the piano.
+Thankfully, most digital pianos today come with extra options that make it quite easy to play pianos.
 Most of them feature LED displays, Bluetooth connectivity, recording playback, and much more.

-For the best results, look for a model with other extra features such as MIDI capability that allows you to connect the piano to your computer, a mobile app, and a USB port to connect with other audio devices.
+For the best results, look for a piano with other extra functions such as MIDI capability that allows you to connect the piano to your computer, a mobile app, and a USB port to connect with other audio devices.

-There are other models that accept flash memory cards that you can use to save and transfer music from the piano to your computer, smartphone, tablet, and other listening devices.
+There are some variants that accept flash memory cards that you can use to save and transfer music from the piano to your computer, smartphone, tablet, and other listening devices.

-The brands and models of digital pianos and keyboards reviewed above have been carefully selected based on varying features and price points.
+The brands and variants of digital pianos and keyboards reviewed above have been carefully selected based on varying features, options and price range.

-Each has its strong and weak points but they are among the best you can get on the market today.
-Hopefully, this list and guide will help you find a model that suits your needs and budget.
+Each options has its strong and weak points but they are among the best you can get on the market today.
+Hopefully, this best digital piano reviews and buyer's guide will help you find a model that suits your needs and budget.

 I'm the lead researcher and content manager at PianoNadu.
 I test various different digital pianos and share our unbiased reviews here.
 We test them on various different aspects and make sure it passes our quality criteria.
 During my college years, I was a part of my college band known as DMT.
 I was the Pianist in our band.
 My love for playing the piano grew during middle school.
 Read more about me here